klee/klee.github.io/tutorials/testing-function.md

 From within the `examples/get_sign` directory:

 {% highlight bash %}
-$ clang -I ../../include -emit-llvm -c -g get_sign.c
+$ clang -I ../../include -emit-llvm -c -g -O1 -Xclang -disable-llvm-passes get_sign.c
 {% endhighlight %}

 which should create a `get_sign.bc` file in LLVM bitcode format.
 The -I argument is used so that the compiler can find klee/klee.h, which contains definitions for the intrinsic functions used to interact with the KLEE virtual machine.
-It is useful to (1) build with `-g` to add debug information to the bitcode file, which we use to generate source line level statistics information, and (2) not use any optimization flags.
-The code can be optimized later, as KLEE provides the `--optimize` command line option to run the optimizer internally.
+It is useful to build with `-g` to add debug information to the bitcode file, which we use to generate source line level statistics information.

+The bitcode passed to KLEE should not be optimised, because we hand picked the correct optimisations for KLEE which can be enabled with KLEE's `--optimize` command line option.
+However in the later version of LLVM versions ( > 5.0)  the `-O0` zero flag should NOT be used when compiling for KLEE as it prevents KLEE from doing its own optimisations. `-O1 -Xclang -disable-llvm-passes` should be used instead, see [this issue](https://github.com/klee/klee/issues/902) for more details.

+Note that if you do not wish to replay the test cases as described latter and don't care about debug information and optimisation.
+You can delete the `klee/klee.h` include and then compile compile `get_sign.c` with:

+{% highlight bash %}
+$ clang -emit-llvm -c get_sign.c
+{% endhighlight %}

+However we recommend using the longer command above.

 ## Running KLEE